Download a free trial to find out which Altium software best suits your needs

 Parameters menu defines name and value of each component feature

 Altium Designer stores component information in one place throughout the EDA toolset.
-There is no longer a need to keep separate, ad hoc PCB libraries where information can change without rippling through the document set.
+There is no longer a need to keep separate ad hoc PCB libraries where information can change without rippling through the document set or file.
 Instead, Altium provides access in the Schematic, or Schematic Library, Editors where all features are stored in parameters.
 Parameters include a name and a value, and parameters are inclusive.
 Inclusive means that electrical parameters, dimensional parameters, and supply chain parameters are stored and edited from one place.
 Once created, or edited, those chanages propagate through the entire document set, so all departments within the enterprise have real-time updates.

 Get on board with the future in component parameter management, including intuitive menus, dialog boxes, and object function defaults for easy access to complex information.
 Altium Designer provides structure to their PCB component parameters and stores the information in one location, with many access points.
 Having multiple access points allows enterprise partners and users the ability to find and store data, objects, function, and values that are relevant to other partners throughout the design and development process.
 Altium Designer provides component parameter management within it’s Properties Panel where a dedicated Parameter menu is located.
 Any addition or element changes propagate through the entire document file set, and your Printed Circuit Board Assembly (PCBA) will be successfully managed for real-time progress.